Blendify/blender-manual/blender_docs/manual/getting_started/help.rst

 For example, in our Splash Screen below, you can see the version **2.76b** and the revision number **f337fea**.
 This can be useful to give to support personnel when diagnosing a problem.

-There are some Internet Based Help options that are also present in the Blender *Splash Screen*.
+There is also some Internet based help options that are also present in the Blender *Splash Screen*.
-They are presented as the same links you will find at the *Help* Menu.
+These are presented as the same links you will find in the *Help* Menu.

 .. figure:: /images/getting_started-help_splash.png